bsubercaseaux/csd-blog/website/content/2025/sat-for-math.md

 <!-- The problem we study takes place in two-dimensional geometry, an a priori continuous domain.
  Perhaps surprisingly, we will leverage the capabilities of modern SAT solvers, which reason about boolean formulas, to make progress in  -->
  While this is not the first usage of SAT in discrete geometry, its main novelty (besides the technical results) is in documenting how SAT solvers and other automated reasoning tools can assist mathematical research by revealing patterns and eliciting conjectures.
-At the end of the post I discuss verification---as opposed to recent language-based forms of AI, standard automated reasoning tools such as (Max)SAT solvers can provide proofs for their answers, which can be crucial for mathematics.
+ Another advantage of these classic AI tools is _verification_: as opposed to recent language-based forms of AI, standard automated reasoning tools such as (Max)SAT solvers can provide checkable proofs for their answers.
+This enhances the trustworthiness of the results, which is paramount in computational mathematics.

  This post is based on joint work with John Mackey, Marijn J. H. Heule and Ruben Martins.
 It was accepted at CICM'2024, where it was the runner-up for best paper award, and it is publicly available at [https://arxiv.org/abs/2311.03645](https://arxiv.org/abs/2311.03645).
 Naturally, this blog post tells a linearized version of the story; our work went through many back-and-forths, and sometimes intuition preceded computation.